When it comes to managing your schedule in college—is it possible to keep time on your side?

 - “No” Mode (low energy, easily distracted): create flash cards, organize notes, color coding, highlighting materials, make a to-do list

-“It does require self-reflection,” Breslend said.
-“I think, especially if you’re coming from high school, you may have been in go, go, go mode all the time, and maybe you already had a structure in place where we had dinner at this time, we had homework at this time—that’s very different in college—there’s much more independence, which means we may be doing Netflix time when it’s actually a good time for us to be studying.”
+“It does require self-reflection,” Dr. Nicole Breslend, lecturer for the Department of Psychological Science at UVM said.
+“Especially if you’re coming from high school, you may have been in go, go, go mode all the time, and maybe you already had a structure in place where we had dinner at this time, we had homework at this time—that’s very different in college—there’s much more independence, which means we may be doing Netflix time when it’s actually a good time for us to be studying.”

 When it comes to achieving your school/work/life balance, there’s going to be a period of trial and error.
 “No one likes to hear this, but this is a highly personal thing and nothing is going to work 100% for every person,” Williams said.
 “We’re going to have some strategies that are widely useful, but everyone needs to find their own path with this.”